Basic Payment Scheme: transfer of entitlements guidance

 Describes when you can transfer entitlements and how you notify us of changes.

-You can transfer BPS entitlements by Sale; Lease or via Inheritance, and can do so with or without land.
+You can transfer BPS entitlements by Sale; Lease or via Inheritance and can do so with or without land.

-For the Transfer of Entitlements by Sale or Lease to be valid the recipient of the entitlements must meet the Active Farmer requirements as amended for 2021 at the time of transfer.
+For the Transfer of Entitlements by Sale or Lease to be valid the recipient of the entitlements must meet the Active Farmer requirements as amended from 2021 at the time of transfer.
 The Active Farmer requirement does not apply to entitlements transferred via Inheritance.

 You can own or lease entitlements anywhere in the UK, but entitlements that have been established in Wales, England, Scotland or Northern Ireland can only be used to claim payment in that country (or region within that country).

 How to notify the Welsh Government of a Transfer of Entitlements

 The Transfer of Entitlements notification is only available online and must be accessed via your RPW Online account.
 If you are not yet registered with RPW Online, please refer to the Welsh Government website for the how to register guidance or call the Customer Contact Centre on 0300 062 5004.
 If you do not have an activation code, then please call the Customer Contact Centre.

 The Welsh Government will carry out checks to determine whether the transfer is appropriate, before either refusing or authorising the request.

 The notification must be submitted by the seller/lessor of the entitlements.
 If you are using an Agent or Auctioneer to transfer the entitlements for you and you want them to be able to submit the notification you will need to confirm through your RPW Online account that you are giving them the necessary online roles to do this.
 The minimum roles required to submit the notification are “Manage Entitlements” and “Submit Claims”.
 For further details, please refer to the Welsh Government website for the how to register guidance.

 Active Farmer requirements